 Any form of non-conformity is unacceptable and must be reported to the Compliance Officer, which proceeds with internal clarifications, and application of the respective processes.
-In 2022 we had two deliveries due to unacceptable or scratched brand.
+In 2022 no instances of incidents relating to the counterparty's identification, origin, and traceability of precious metals have been identified.

-Has the Refiner strengthened company engagement with silver supplying counterparties, and where possible, assisted precious metals supplying counterparties in building due diligence capabilities?
+Has the Refiner strengthened company engagement with Palladium and Platinum supplying counterparties, and where possible, assisted precious metals supplying counterparties in building due diligence capabilities?